 Depression – my life through and after

-So what happened to me and how did Depression make her appearance to me?
+So what happened to me and how did Depression turn my life upside down?

 The reasons why that has happened to me?